Local government in New Zealand: History

+Provincial system, 1840-1876

 The model of local government introduced after New Zealand became a British colony in 1840 had nothing in common with the tribal system practised by Māori.
 The New Zealand Constitution Act 1852, a British Act of Parliament, established six provinces in New Zealand—Auckland, New Plymouth (later to be renamed Taranaki), Wellington, Nelson, Canterbury, and Otago—based on the six original planned settlements.
 These provinces were largely autonomous; each had an elected council and an elected chief official, called a superintendent.
 The New Provinces Act 1858 allowed for the creation of Hawke's Bay, Marlborough, Southland (abolished 1870) and Westland provinces, established between 1858 and 1873.

 The Constitution Act also allowed the creation of municipal corporations, or local governments, within provinces.
 Municipal corporations could be overruled by the province in which they were located.
 One of the first municipal corporations established was the Wellington City Corporation, created in 1870.

 Road boards and highway districts were established by each provincial council (bar Hawke's Bay) during the 1850s and 1860s.
 These still existed after the abolition of provinces, despite a desire from some to replace them.
 In 1882 the central government passed the Road Boards Act 1882, which defined their boundaries and established the purpose of the boards to be the administration of rural areas.
 Approximately 400 road districts were established.
 The last one, Waiheke Road District, was abolished in 1970.

 The provinces have broken down because of their coming into conflict with the colonial government on many points, and especially on points of finance.
 Their doom was only a question of time, when it became obvious that they could not raise their own revenue; that they had to look to the general government to supply deficiencies; and that they could not borrow without the colony becoming liable.